Smart Contracts on Polkadot¶

 Where to Go Next¶

-Developers can use their existing Ethereum development tools and connect to Asset Hub's RPC endpoints.
-The platform's Ethereum compatibility layer ensures a smooth transition for teams already building on EVM-compatible chains.
+Developers can use their existing Ethereum development tools and connect to Polkadot Hub's RPC endpoints.
+The platform's Ethereum compatibility layer ensures a smooth transition for teams already building on Ethereum-compatible chains.

-Subsequent sections of this guide provide detailed information about specific development tools, advanced features, and best practices for building on Asset Hub.
+Subsequent sections of this guide provide detailed information about specific development tools, advanced features, and best practices for building on Polkadot Hub.